Building Support for Successful Change Projects Using a Time-Tested Framework

 - Diagnose the need for change and create the necessary sense of urgency

-- Develop a change vision and goals and communicate them effectively
+- Create a compelling and vivid change vision and goals and communicate them effectively

-- Ensure all essential steps of a robust change management model are followed
+- Apply a disciplined approach that ensures all essential steps of a robust change management model are followed

 - Build internal capacity to manage change with rigour